-Hostess uniform Expo 67 Designer: Michel Robichaud Gift of Sybilla J. Mansfeldt © McCord Museum M2012.50.1 1-4

-The Great Canadian Fashion Caper

-Quebec and Canadian fashion figured prominently at Expo 67.
-Every Thursday, The Great Canadian Fashion Caper, a fashion show set to live music with dancing and roller-skating models, presented 150 outfits aimed at young people, including children's clothing, sportswear and accessories of all types.
+Hostess uniform Expo 67 Designer: Michel Robichaud Gift of Sybilla J. Mansfeldt © McCord Museum M2012.50.1 1-4 over the course of the summer, and four of them can be seen in the exhibition.
+The Great Canadian Fashion Caper Quebec and Canadian fashion figured prominently at Expo 67.
+Every Thursday, The Great Canadian Fashion Caper, a fashion show set to live music with dancing and roller-skating models, presented 150 outfits aimed at people of all ages, including children's clothing, sportswear and accessories of all types.
 Featuring 50 different models, the show in the outdoor theatre of the Canada Pavilion drew up to 1,000 spectators.
 To showcase the industry as a whole, the ready-to-wear manufacturers providing the clothes agreed to remain anonymous.
-Legendary producer lona Monahan was the driving force behind the project.
-Selected garments from the Museum's collection will evoke the fresh, youthful clothes presented to the public at these fashion shows.
+Legendary fashion show producer lona Monahan was the driving force behind the project.
+Selected garments from the Museum's collection evoke the fresh, youthful clothes presented to the public at these fashion shows.
+Canadian couture Iona Monahan also organized the Association of Canadian Couturiers fashion show of June 5, 1967, a one-time event for an audience of 1,000, including 22 foreign journalists.

-Canadian couture

-Iona Monahan also organized the Association of Canadian Couturiers fashion show of June 5, 1967, a one-time event for an audience of 1,000, including 22 foreign journalists.
 A Jacques de Montjoye dress featured in the exhibition recalls the scene he created that day with his concept-driven dresses referencing a distinct Québécois identity and the counter-culture concerns of civil rights and anti-war sentiment.

-Fur in the forefront

-Fur, part of the lexicon of luxury goods, was a key Canadian fashion export and both industry and private businesses mobilized early to ensure its visibility at Expo.
+Fur in the forefront Fur, part of the lexicon of luxury goods, was a key Canadian fashion export and both industry and private businesses mobilized early to ensure its visibility at Expo.
 The Quebec Pavilion also featured fur as one of its natural resources.
-Montreal-based Grosvenor Furs even teamed up with SAGA, the Scandinavian industry association, to produce twice-daily fur fashion shows in the Scandinavia Pavilion.
+Montreal-based furrier Grosvenor even teamed up with SAGA, the Scandinavian industry association, to produce twice-daily fur fashion shows in the Scandinavia Pavilion.
+Exhibition design The exhibition was designed by Christiane Michaud, working with La Bande à Paul.

-Exhibition design

-The exhibition was designed by Christiane Michaud, working with La Bande à Paul.
 Their dynamic, lively decor incorporates motifs and colours from the era, an approach that is particularly noticeable in the section devoted to the Great Canadian Fashion Caper.
-A seating area will enable visitors to view interviews the McCord Museum conducted with designers Michel Robichaud, Serge & Réal and Jacques de Montjoye.
+A seating area enables visitors to view interviews the McCord Museum conducted with designers Michel Robichaud, Serge & Réal, Marielle Fleury and Jacques de Montjoye.
 The exhibition ends with a short NFB film about Expo 67.

-In the run-up to the exhibition, Fashioning Expo 67 will be the theme of Nuit Blanche at the McCord on February 4, 2017.
 On March 30, 2017, Montréal Fashion Tech is the name of a McCord After Hours presented by the National Bank and organized by the McCord Museum in partnership with the City of Montreal.
 This evening event will officially launch the 2017 edition of Montreal Digital Spring.
-With the contribution of Valérie Lamontagne/ 3lectromode Wearables.
+With the contribution of Valérie Lamontagne/3lectromode Wearables.